audioscience/avdecc-lib/README.md

 AVDECC End Station Discovery
 ----------------------------

-When the AVDECC system receives a AVDECC advertise message from an end station, it proceeds to enumerate the end station's complete object model, if it hasn't done so already.
+When the AVDECC system receives an AVDECC advertise message from an End Station, it proceeds to enumerate the End Station's complete object model, if it has not done so already.
 Upon completion of the enumeration process, a notification message is sent to the application.

 AVDECC AEM descriptor reads